mrizaln/madbfs/README.md

-    --serial=<s>         serial number of the device to mount (you can omit this [detection is similar to adb]) (will prompt if more than one device exists) --log-level=<l>      log level to use (default: warn) --log-file=<f>       log file to write to (default: - for stdout) --cache-size=<n>     maximum size of the cache in MiB
+    --serial=<s>         serial number of the device to mount (you can omit this [detection is similar to adb]) (will prompt if more than one device exists) --server             path to server file
+                           (if omitted will search the file automatically) (must have the same arch as your phone) --log-level=<l>      log level to use (default: warn) --log-file=<f>       log file to write to (default: - for stdout) --cache-size=<n>     maximum size of the cache in MiB